aai-osp-fe/aai-osp-ios-sdk/README.md

 You can call this method multiple times, the SDK will save these closures and execute them in order.

+## ipa volume
+Using selfie single node, the ipa package size will increase by 7.3M

 ## License

 osp_selfie is available under the MIT license.
 See the LICENSE file for more info.